KxSystems/docs/docs/wp/solace/index.md

     `prices  insert b; }
 ```

-Of the three arguments, `payload` is the actual pricing data. `subUpdate` converts the binary payload to characters and loads JSON data into a kdb+ row using `.j.k`; then will updates some of the column types and inserts the row in the `prices` table.
+Of the three arguments, `payload` is the actual pricing data. `subUpdate` converts the binary payload to characters and loads JSON data into a kdb+ row using `.j.k`; then updates some of the column types and inserts the row in the `prices` table.

 Register the callback function and subscribe to the topic.